It’s not surprising to get five different answers from five people who are asked the question, “What’s a product launch?”.

 There are many moving parts to planning and executing a product launch.
 And there are many surprises along the way.
-To get through it all requires a dedicated launch team with someone leading the team.
+Getting through it all requires a dedicated launch team with someone leading the team.

 A successful product launch has a beginning, a middle, and an end.

 A common misconception is that a product launch ends on the launch date.
 The launch date is the end of the middle.

 The beginning is about planning and commitment.
 The middle is about preparing your team, your partners, your market, and going to market.
 The end is about execution, monitoring, and learning.

 The Purpose of a Product Launch is to Create Momentum